How to Select the Best Dental Assistant Program near Tarpon Springs Florida

-The Duties of a Dental Assistant
+The Role of Dental Assistants

-- Setting and verifying appointments
+- Setting and confirming appointments

-- Preparing and sterilizing instruments for dentists
+- Preparing and sterilizing dental instruments

-- Supplying instruments to dentists during procedures
+- Giving instruments to dentists during procedures

 - Prepping X-ray machines and processing X-rays